tsayc/elma_project/README.md

 Goal

-The goal is to build a automatic transmission with paddle shifter.
-The transmission should selelct the best gear to optimize gas efficiency by monitoring the speed but also response to driver's paddle shifter input to perform up shift or down shift.
-There are speed limits to each gears.
+The goal of this project is to build a nested state-machine.
+The inner state-machine will only be controlled by the outter state-machine, which will recieve user input.
+The example will be device and its battery.
+Battery will only be controlled by device.

 Milestones

-1. Research for some transmissin mapping example and decide the gear limits.
+1. The previous project idea was to build a car transmission.
+Decided to do something different because a transimission is either to complicated or too simple.
+E.g. Too complicated if comsider all possible input, or too simple if just shifting between gears.
+1. Come up with someting interesting.
+Checked
+1. Design and define device and battery states.
+Checked
-1. Create a base transimission class.
+1. Create a device class.
+Checked
-1. create states for each gears
-1. create paddle shifter class
-1. Create test for transmission
+1. Create tests for device.
+Checked
+1. Create battery class and read device event.
+Checked
-1. Create paddle shifter test
+1. Create battery test.
+Checked
+1. Integrate user interface from stopwatch example
 1. Document the code
 1. Turn in by 3/23 11:59 PM